aarondwi/together/README.md

 1. Dynamic sizing of batch sizes, waiting time, and worker number.
 Based on upstream latency and/or work in queue, or even custom (?).
 2. Add `SubmitMany` call, that put many params with one lock call only.
-3. Add per result own error, rather than only global one.
-4. Move to generic, once golang supports it.
+3. Add support for generic, once golang supports it.
-5. Add map-based batch.
-Also move both map and list based to interface setup.
+4. Add map-based batch.
+Useful typically for case where multiple keys could be the same.